Goodnight Chicken: 2024 fake kidnapping incident

 The credibility of the story was questioned online shortly thereafter.
 Influencer Liu Yu claimed to have found Chen's location, and said that Chen appeared to have run in circles.
 The pair were arrested on 13 February 2024, in their hotel rooms, and were found with equipment and props to be used for Chen's staged kidnapping.
 They were found guilty on 15 February of "incitement to cause chaos to social security", and the videos were discredited as fake content affecting the honour of the province.
 It was later found that the pair intended to create videos around human smuggling, torture, rape and organ trading whilst in the country, and had bought several items for the videos including fake blood, prop guns, and military outfits.

 Prime Minister Hun Manet (pictured in 2022) criticised the crime and called for harsher punishments.

 They were sentenced to two years in prison, ordered to pay a combined fine of $2000, and were banned from entering the country again.
 The quick sentencing and trial drew controversy in Chen's native Taiwan, where it takes at least two months for a verdict, especially due to the lack of official diplomatic relations between the countries.
 Following his conviction, Chen was placed in a cell with 150 other inmates, and was quoted as having a "miserable" time in jail.
 A month after being sentenced, Chen wrote a thousand-character apology letter to his wife.
 Chen is scheduled to be deported after serving his sentence.
 In 2025, Chen stated in a letter that while in prison he dedicated time towards "reforming himself".
+On 20 March 2026, Chen and Lu were deported to Taiwan after serving their Cambodian prison sentence, and were arrested upon arrival at Taoyuan Airport for other crimes they had allegedly committed in Taiwan involving "property damage, obstruction of freedom, and fraud".